WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ### `writeFile`

-With [`writeFile`](/blueprints/steps#resetData) step you can writes data to a file at a specified path.
-You may want to use this step to write custom PHP code in a PHP file inside the `mu-plugins` of the Playground WordPress instance so the code is executed automatically when the instance is loaded.
+With [`writeFile`](/blueprints/steps#resetData) step, you can write data to a file at a specified path.
+You may want to use this step to write custom PHP code in a PHP file inside the `mu-plugins` of the Playground WordPress instance, so the code is executed automatically when the instance is loaded.
 One of the things you can do through this step is to enable pretty permalinks for your Playground instance:

 ```json